Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 You should visit.

-As Crackow points out,
+As Crackow points out, McAnlis' field guide,

-that book he had about plants and stuff, didn't warn of any dangers of eating the seeds because they weren't known to be toxic when the guide was published.
+because they weren't known to be toxic when the guide was published.

-that hasn't been proven but that's just another sort of theory yeah that does sound like that
+But again, that hasn't been proven, but that's just another sort of theory.

 he couldn't move so he couldn't go and hunt more.

-the story of what happened to Chris McCandless sort of was widespread
+the story of what happened to Chris McAnnell, it was widespread and John Crackow was asked to write

-It was a 9,000-word article entitled Death of an Innocent
+an article for Outside magazine, which he did.
+It was a 9,000 word article entitled Death of an

-Chris McCandless' story was very well known.
-The magic
+book were hits.
+Chris McCanness's story was very well known.
+The magic bus became a well-known

-bus became a well-known destination for hikers, sort of like a pilgrimage destination.
-They all
+destination for hikers, sort of like a pilgrimage destination.
+They all sort of people wanted to go and

-sort of, people wanted to go and see where he had been living and walk that trail.
-But the bus was
+see where he had been living and walk that trail.
+But the bus was in a really harsh and dangerous

-in a really harsh and dangerous part of the wilderness and several people experienced
+part of the wilderness and several people experienced difficulties in trying to visit the bus

-difficulties in trying to visit the bus where McCandless died.
-At least 15 people were injured and required rescuing, and at least two people died while
+where McCannes died.
+At least 15 people were injured and required rescuing and at least two people

-attempting to cross the river to reach the bus.
+died while attempting to cross the river to reach the bus.

-So, in 2020, various government agencies coordinated with an Alaskan Army National Guard.
+So in 2020, various government agencies coordinated with an Alaskan Army National Guard.

 It was like a training mission to finally remove the bus.